Pivot Tables and temp files in Oracle BI EE

 Speeding things up.

-Rather huge files are written to temporary directory, so the IO performance becomes an obvious bottleneck for process.
+Large files are written to temporary directory, so the IO performance becomes an obvious bottleneck for process.
+What can be done:

-1) Use multiple tmp\ directories on different disks to balance the load
+1. Use multiple tmp\ directories on different disks to balance the load

-2) Use Ramdisks for tmp\ — I’ve tried this way and got a some fantastic 5x speedup on most IO bound reports.
+2. Use Ramdisks for tmp: I’ve tried this way and got a some fantastic 5x speedup on most IO bound reports.
 But it’s pretty hard to find free 30 Gb of RAM, so we’re using multiple disks for now